hmunfru/fiware-sdc/doc/installation-guide.rst

 -  password for the new user: type the password you have in mind

 It is possible that the first time you got an error due to the autosigned-certificate of the chef-server.
-If this is the case, pleawe follow the instructions you have in the screen and type knife ssl fetch to accept this certificate.
+If this is the case, please follow the instructions you have in the screen and type 'knife ssl fetch' to accept this certificate.

-Once you have a client configured, you can run the CLI.
-Just one
+Once you have a configured client, you can run the CLI.
+Just one:
-example:

 .. code::